-Gainsborough Square ("Gainsborough") is an 88,826 square foot grocery-anchored retail centre located at 109 Gainsborough Square, Chesapeake, Virginia.
-Gainsborough was constructed in 1971 and is situated on a 10.14 acre site.
-Gainsborough is anchored by Food Lion and is 93% occupied.
-The Food Lion anchored shopping center has a traffic count exceeding 56,000 vehicles per day and a population of 174,278 people within the surrounding 5-mile radius of the retail center.
+Gainsborough Square ("Gainsborough") is an 88,862 square foot grocery-anchored shopping centre located at 109 Gainsborough Square, Chesapeake, Virginia.
+Gainsborough was constructed in 1971 and is situated on a 10.1 acre site.
+Gainsborough is anchored by Food Lion and is 98.2% occupied.
+The Food Lion anchored shopping center has a traffic count exceeding 56,000 vehicles per day and a population of approximately 174,278 people within the surrounding 5-mile radius of the retail center.

-Indian Lakes Crossing
+Indian Lakes Crossings

-Indian Lakes Crossing ("Indian Lakes") is a 64,973 square foot grocery-anchored retail centre located at 5072 Ferrell Pkwy, Virginia Beach, Virginia.
-Indian Lakes was constructed in 2004 and is situated on a 8.62 acre site.
-Indian Lakes is anchored by Harris Teeter and is 98% occupied.
+Indian Lakes Crossings ("Indian Lakes") is a 64,973 square foot grocery-anchored shopping centre located at 5072 Ferrell Pkwy, Virginia Beach, Virginia.
+Indian Lakes was constructed in 2004 and is situated on a 8.6 acre site.
+Indian Lakes is anchored by Harris Teeter and is 97.9% occupied.
 Indian Lakes is located in one of the most densely populated submarkets of Virginia Beach, at the heavily trafficked intersection of Ferrell Parkway and Indian River Road.
-The shopping center has a population of 126,231 people within the surrounding 3-mile radius of the retail center.
+The shopping center has a population of approximately

+126,231 people within the surrounding 3mile radius of the retail center.
 Harris Teeter is the leading grocer in the market with a strong appeal to affluent demographics.